This article was published in the November 2022 edition of NTEA News.

 ACCNA tracks changes to OSHA standards involving cranes, as well as applicable state requirements.
 OSHA’s standards for cranes and derricks used in construction are contained in Code of Federal Regulations Title 29 Part 1926, Subpart CC.
 Since it regulates workplace safety, changes to OSHA standards become the responsibility of equipment owners/operators.
 ACCNA members forecast the effects of such regulatory changes to ensure customers can meet new requirements based on equipment use and function.

 A key element of construction standards for cranes involves certification requirements for operators, which took effect in 2018.
 Working ahead of these requirements, ACCNA partnered with National Commission for the Certification of Crane Operators (NCCCO) to develop a series of written and practical exams for articulating crane operators that launched in 2009.
 This was a significant undertaking as nothing was previously created to formally officiate an operator for this type of equipment.
 The task force, which included ACCNA member company representatives, created three categories of articulating crane operator certification to cover construction industry equipment groupings subject to the new regulations.
 The success of this cooperative program continues as articulating cranes and operator requirements evolve.

 ACCNA also functions as a voice for this unique industry segment to the regulatory community and monitors rulemaking activities accordingly.

 How to join

 Membership is open to NTEA member companies in good standing engaged in the manufacture of and/or an authorized national importer of articulating cranes.
-For more information or to join, email Steve Spata, NTEA technical assistance director, at email@example.com.
+For more information or to join, email Steve Spata, NTEA senior technical assistance director, at email@example.com.